NGWPC/icefabric-archive/docs/user_guide/icefabric_api.md

 Provides geospatial watershed data:

 - **Subset Generation** - Creates upstream watershed subsets from identifiers
+- **History** - Gets the iceberg snapshot history for a specific domain namespace

 !!! note "Data Storage"
     All data is stored remotely as Apache Iceberg tables on AWS glue unless you built the catalog locally.
 Then, it is stored at SQLite-backed catalog locally built at `/tmp/warehouse/pyiceberg_catalog.db`